MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/how-wdac-works.md

 - Type method invocation not allowed

   `ConstrainedLanguage` mode doesn't allow method invocation on unapproved types.
-Blocking method on unapproved types prevents invocation of .NET type methods that might be dangerous or allow code injection.
+Blocking methods on unapproved types prevents invocation of .NET type methods that might be dangerous or allow code injection.